jpavonabian/AMRadio-Addon/addon/doc/en/readme.md

 ## How It Works
 - Timer: The timer can be started with a specific gesture.
 It plays tones at the designated intervals and announces the start of the timer.
 - Callsign Lookup: Users can open a dialog to enter a callsign.
 After submission, they are redirected to the QRZ.com page for that callsign.
+- UTC time: Users can know the UTC time.
 ## Keyboard Shortcuts
 Keyboard shortcuts must be assigned by the user through the "Input gestures" option in NVDA's Preferences menu.
 Both features are available under the category "AM Radio Add-on."